 In my elementary school yearbook it actually says that my goal was to be a novelist!
 In middle school I began writing really long stories about the kids in my class, culminating in my early masterpiece “The Attack of the Killer Cheese Whiz.”

-I’m actually a full-time teacher in a nice little town in New Jersey.
-Right now I teach third grade, but I’ve taught fifth and sixth grades as well.
+I’m a public school teacher in a nice little town in New Jersey.
 When I’m not teaching or writing books, I help run a production company called Escape Goat Pictures.
 We make silly short films and book trailers and stuff.
 I sleep from 3-6AM every other Tuesday.

-There are lots of things I love to do, but unfortunately I never seem to have enough time.
-Reading is my favorite activity, of course, but I also love movies and video games (especially scary games or time suckers like Skyrim).
-I am also a big Mets fan, and I think they’re going to be really good in the next few years.
+There are lots of things I love to do, but unfortunately I never seem to have enough time!
+Reading is my favorite activity, but I also love movies and video games (especially scary games or epic time suckers like Breath of the Wild or Persona).
+I am a huge Mets fan!

 Raiders of the Lost Ark, followed closely by The Empire Strikes Back and North by Northwest.
+I love horror movies the most, though.
+My favorites include Suspiria, The Evil Dead, and Halloween (the originals, not the remakes).
 If you’re old enough to watch these movies, you definitely should!